JakaSimonic/ForceFeedback-core-library/README.md

 -pass output reports to the FfbOnUsbData

--pass data to  FfbOnCreateNewEffect on SET_FEATURE_REPORT ID 5
+-pass data to  FfbOnCreateNewEffect on SET_FEATURE report id 5

 -on GET_FEATURE report id 6 use FfbOnPIDBlockLoad